 One of the things I found difficult about this book was how long it took the author to describe his findings.
 I feel his focus was split between giving lengthy background stories and giving readers as much detailed information as he could pack into a page.
 Because of this it felt at times he would lose track of what he was trying to convey.
 It is a good thing to give a lot of detail, but not so much that the reader gets confused.
 He was very focused on giving intricate details, which is a good thing, but it was so detailed that I lost interest multiple times because it felt like too much to read in order to get the needed information.
 Another thing that I disliked about the book is the chapters jumped around a lot.
 At one point he would be talking about going on a research expedition, discuss what he found, and then would jump to talking about the parts of the nose and the ears.
 I understand that this was necessary for later information, but instead of dedicating whole chapters to this information he could have explained what he was talking about as he went.

 Your Inner Fish was an intriguing, informative, adventure through the evolution of fish to mammals with multitudes of information to back the findings of their research expeditions.
 This book is a good source of information if one is studying the evolution of fish, reptiles, or monkeys, or even learning about embryonic experiments or just discovering interesting facts about how people hear or smell things.

 Written by Kailee Henderson

-Emily Duran is a cohort 6 SI Bridges to the Baccalaureate scholar.
-She joined the program when she was an undergraduate at John A Logan Community College.
-In 2020, she transferred to Southern Illinois University Carbondale where she is currently majoring in Plant Biology.
-She enjoys hiking, reading and spending time with family.
+Kailee Henderson is a cohort 6 SI Bridges to the Baccalaureate scholar.
+She joined the program when she was an undergraduate at Shawnee Community College.
+In 2020, she transferred to Southern Illinois University Carbondale where she is currently majoring in Radiological Science.
+Her interests include gardening, where she enjoys planting and watching the flowers bloom.